Nikolas-Charalambidis/interview-land-routes/README.md

 # Interview: Land routes

-- **ℹ I am not about to disclose the name of the interviewing company**
+- **ℹ I am not about to disclose the name of the interviewing company.
+I am not a creator of the task.**
 - **ℹ No longer improved and left as delivered** (except typos or merging/splitting repos and relevant changes).

 ## Task